dotalign/DotCodeShare/README.md

-# DotCodeShare
+# DotAlign code share

-A repo to facilitate adhoc code sharing with partners and customers
+A repo to facilitate adhoc code sharing with partners and customers.